-Writing Inspiration Tips and Prompts — Some people naturally have active imaginations and minds that are always brimming with inspiration.
+Writing Prompts for Elementary, Middle, High School and All ages writers + Inspiration and Tips — Some people naturally have active imaginations and minds that are always brimming with inspiration.
 However, many other people need a little help to get the creative juices flowing during the writing process.

 Even seasoned writers often say there’s nothing scarier than a blank page—and that page can be especially daunting when you’re just starting out.
 Whether you’re trying to journal or write a short story, the prospect of creating something from nothing can certainly seem intimidating.